department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/monitoring/zero-silent-failures-checklist.md

   - Health Conditions: May 2024
   - Care Notes and Summaries: May 2024
   - Lab and Test Results: Sep 2024
+  - Lab and Test Imaging: Dec 2025
-  - Blue Button: Developed, but currently behind feature flag (not shipped)
+  - Blue Button: Dec 2025
-  - Continuity of Care Document: Not yet completed
+  - Continuity of Care Document: Dec 2025

 * [X] Do your applications use the same APIs when it shipped as it does today?
   - Allergies: